joanbm/moc-fluidsynth-decoder-plugin/README.md

 ## TODO List

-* Implement support for duration and seeking with just FluidSynth, without requiring libsmf This is currently not possible due to various limitations and quirks of FluidSynth.
+* Implement support for duration and seeking with just FluidSynth, without requiring libsmf.
+  This is currently not possible due to various limitations and quirks of FluidSynth.
   See: https://github.com/libsdl-org/SDL_mixer/issues/519, https://github.com/FluidSynth/fluidsynth/issues/1151, https://github.com/FluidSynth/fluidsynth/issues/648.
 * Submit this plugin upstream